 And to put the results into a file on your desktop, just swap | pbcopy for:

-Hey if you find this page useful, check out my new Mac Terminal Commands ebook.
-It contains all the commands here, plus many new ones, and other useful stuff to do with the OS X Terminal, bash, AppleScript, and Automator.
-Get started with Mac scripting tools now.
-More Info >
+Hey if you find this page useful, check out the 2016 version of my Mac Terminal Commands ebook.
+It contains all the commands here, plus many new ones, and other useful stuff to do with the OS X Terminal, bash, AppleScript, and more.
+Get started with Mac scripting now >